typedb/typedb-docs/09-schema/01-concepts.md

 The `name` attribute is now ready to be owned by any other type in the schema.

-The data types available in a Grakn knowledge graph are:
+The data types available in a TypeDB knowledge graph are:
 - `long`: a 64-bit signed integer.
 - `double`: a double-precision floating point number, including a decimal point.
 - `string`: enclosed in double `"` or single `'` quotes